severdia/shakespeare-obsidian/scripts_source/markdown/The Merry Wives of Windsor/Act 1, Scene 4.md

 *(Shuts Simple in the closet.)*
 ==18==What, John Rugby!
 John!
 What, John, I say!
 Go, John, go inquire for my master; I doubt he be not well, that he comes not home.
 *(Singing.)*
-==19==*And down, down, adown-a, etc.*
+==19== *And down, down, adown-a, etc.*

 *Enter Doctor Caius.*

 **CAIUS.**
 ==20==Vat is you sing?
 I do not like des toys.
-Pray you go and vetch me in my closet *une boÎte en verd*, a box, a green-a box.
+Pray you go and vetch me in my closet *une boîte en verd*, a box, a green-a box.
 Do intend vat I speak?
 A green-a box.

 **QUICK.**
 ==21==Ay, forsooth, I’ll fetch it you.